ajgreengrove/guitaristgamecomposer/content/posts/_index.md

 author = ["Guitarist Game Composer ~$ GgC"] date = 2022-08-28T01:34:00+03:00
 draft = false
-featured_image = "/images/albumCoverLatest.webp"
+featured_image = "/images/gameMusicPackLatest.webp"
 +++

--   (TODO, not implemented yet)
-    To get notified of recent posts,
-    you can join the newsletter mailing list in the very bottom (footer) of the page.
+To get notified of recent posts, you can join the newsletter mailing list in the very bottom (footer) of the page.